FAQ - CANSKATE PROGRAMS

 Yes.
 Skaters are required to have a parent or responsible guardian in the arena at all times.

-For the Pre-Power CanSkate and Teen/Adult CanSkate programs will the skaters be placed in their own groups?
+For the Teen/Adult CanSkate programs will the skaters be placed in their own groups?

 Yes!
-The skaters will be a groups specifically for the Pre-Power skaters and for the Teen/Adult skaters.
+The skaters will be groups specifically for the Teen/Adult skaters.

 In which locations are the CanSkate programs being offered?